-Warren, Biden clash on health care, as top Dem contenders spar on stage for first time
+Debate descends into melee over health care, Obama, socialism as Dems struggle to show unity

 "I'm fulfilling the legacy of Barack Obama, and you're not," Castro said, referring to the millions of Americans who lack health coverage -- leading Biden to respond, "That'll be a surprise to him."

-Castro hammered Biden for suggesting individuals would not be required to buy into his health care plan in order to receive coverage: "You just said two minutes ago that they would have to buy in ...
+Castro hammered Biden for supposedly suggesting individuals would not be required to buy into his health care plan in order to receive coverage: "You just said two minutes ago that they would have to buy in ...
 Are you forgetting what you said two minutes ago?"

+However, Biden did not say during the debate that individuals would have to opt-in.
+Instead, Biden said that individuals would automatically be enrolled if they lost their jobs.

 Some commentators said Castro's jab was an improper, thinly veiled reference to Biden's age.